Back to All States

 Warning: An incorrect serial number voids your liability protection.

-How to fill out a Florida Gun Bill of Sale
+Printable Florida Gun Bill of Sale form preview, 2026 compliant.

 Florida law (Fla.
 Stat. § 790.0655) establishes a mandatory three-day waiting period for handgun purchases, but this generally applies to retail sales.
 However, Florida's constitution allows counties to extend this to 3 or 5 days and apply it to private sales.
 Always check if your county (e.g., Hillsborough, Volusia, or Pinellas) has an ordinance requiring a waiting period for private transfers.
 Additionally, since Florida does not have a state registry, your Bill of Sale is the only way to prove you no longer own the weapon if it is later linked to a crime.
 If the buyer has a Florida CWL, it is the best proof of eligibility you can get, as it confirms they have passed a background check and have active fingerprints on file with the state.